Cortalix Nanobody Pipeline

 Other Candidates

-In addition to CTX001, we are advancing a series of next-generation diagnostic imaging and radiotherapy candidates developed through our nanobody discovery platform, targeting PDGFRA, IGF-2R, EGFR, FAP, and additional undisclosed markers.
-These constructs increasingly leverage our expertise in bispecific and trispecific nanobody formats, designed to enhance targeting precision, signal clarity, and in vivo stability.
+In addition to PDGFRB-binding CTX001, we are advancing a series of next-generation diagnostic imaging and radiotherapy candidates, whether or not developed through our FC8TM discovery platform, targeting PDGFRA, IGF-2R, EGFR, FAP, and additional undisclosed markers.
+These constructs increasingly leverage our expertise in bispecific and trispecific VHH formats, designed to enhance targeting precision, signal clarity, and in vivo stability.

-Other tracers in our pipeline follow similar principles, combining multi-target recognition with flexible labeling strategies, and will be aligned with our broader focus in fibrosis and cancer.
+Other tracers in our pipeline follow similar principles, combining multi-target recognition with flexible labeling strategies, and will be aligned with our broader focus in fibrosis, fibrotic cancer stroma, and inflammation.